-15. Day of the Dead: Bloodline (2018)
+8. Day of the Dead: Bloodline (2018)

-An action-horror (comedy) at the outset and arguably one of the worst zombie films ever made, ‘Day of the Dead: Bloodline’ is different in the aspect of even calling the creatures as zombies, instead, one could hear the word “rotters” quite often.
+An action-horror (comedy) at the outset and arguably one of the worst zombie films ever made, ‘Day of the Dead: Bloodline’ is different in the aspect of even calling the creatures zombies, instead, one could hear the word “rotters” quite often.
 The movie begins with Zoe, a young medical student who is attending a party and is suddenly taken aback by the attack of the so-called rotters.
 Incidentally, the rotters don’t bite her but have infected and attacked the remaining populace.
-She soon realises that the entire city and streets have been infested with rotters.
-She has been stationed at a refugee camp which houses partially infected and fully sane survivors, and she starts serving there as a doctor, treating minor illnesses while looking for a viable cure.
+She soon realizes that the entire city and streets have been infested with rotters.
+She has been stationed at a refugee camp that houses partially infected and fully sane survivors, and she starts serving there as a doctor, treating minor illnesses while looking for a viable cure.
 Five years later, the rotters have again come to confront her and her deep dark secrets at the refugee camp.
 ‘Day of the Dead: Bloodline’ was slammed for being tedious and seriously cliched.
 Watch it at your own risk!

 Read More: Best Kidnapping Movies on Netflix

 Zack Snyder’s ‘Army of the Dead’ is a zombie heist film that features an ensemble cast that includes Dave Bautista, Ella Purnell, Omari Hardwick, and Ana de la Reguera.
 When the undead overruns Las Vegas, the city is walled from all sides, and the residents flee to other parts of the country.
 When the government decides to obliterate the sin city with a bomb to get rid of the zombies, the billionaire magnate Bly Tanaka is worried about the $200 million that he kept in an impenetrable casino vault.
 In order to retrieve his money, he sends a group of mercenaries to pull off a seemingly impossible heist just 96 hours prior to the bombing.